 Press and release the UP or DOWN button until System Setup displays in the EVIC.
+Press the SELECT button to enter the System Setup Sub-Menu.

 Use the UP or DOWN button to display one of the following choices.

 Select Language